dbakewel/netbots/README.md

 **fireCanon**

 Fires a shell in 'direction' angle from robots location and will trigger it to explode once it has traveled 'distance'.
 If a shell is already in progress (shellInProgress == True) then this will replace the previous shell and the previous shell will not explode.
+If a shell hits an obstacle before reaching 'distance' then it will stop and not explode.

 Robot Sends: